 - Minnesota is the largest producer of turkeys each year in the United States, while California is the largest consumer.

 - There is a Turkey, Texas; a Turkey Creek, Louisiana; and a Turkey, North Carolina.
 Each town has a population of fewer than 500 people.

 - The first annual Macy's Thanksgiving Day Parade was in 1924.
 Since it is televised nationally, it is probably the most well-known, but Philadelphia's Thanksgiving Day Parade first took place in 1920, making it the oldest.

 - The tradition of watching football on Thanksgiving Day began in 1876 during the Championship Game of the American Intercollegiate Football Association.
 The first NFL game held on Thanksgiving Day was in 1934.
-The Detroit Lions played the Chicago Bears, and the Detroit Lions have played on Thanksgiving ever since except during World War II.
+The Detroit Lions played the Chicago Bears, and the Detroit Lions have played on Thanksgiving Day ever since, except during World War II.